|

 pray for us.

-Our Lady of the Atonement, Shepherdess of the
+Our Lady of the Atonement, Shepherdess of the wandering sheep,

 pray for us.